sfraney/wilderness_pathfinder_connections/content/Blog/we're official.md

 banner = "img/logo.png"
 authors = [ "Sher" ]
 +++
-We’re thrilled to share some exciting news—Wilderness Pathfinder Connections is now officially recognized by the IRS as a 501(c)(3) nonprofit organization!
+![[Supporting those who seek, guiding those who lead (1) 1.png]]We’re thrilled to share some exciting news—Wilderness Pathfinder Connections is now officially recognized by the IRS as a 501(c)(3) nonprofit organization!

 This moment marks a major milestone in our journey.
 What began as a seed of an idea between veterans seeking healing and connection has now grown into a recognized nonprofit committed to uplifting women veterans through nature-based leadership and community-building.